This article is for information on VoIP calling and how it works within the Sideline app.

-You can also test by connection to a different WiFi connection to see if the level of call quality has changed.
+- You can also test by connecting to a different WiFi connection to see if the level of call quality has changed.

 If you have further questions, please submit a request.